linhtoria/linhtoria.github.io/README.md

-# Personal Website for Victoria Nguyen (Linh When).
+# Personal Website for Victoria Nguyen.